Dr. Christopher Mendias – Hospital for Special Surgery

 San Francisco, CA

-At UCSF, the National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation to support the work of Dr. Brian Feeley.
+At UCSF, the National Stem Cell Foundation partnered with the Orthopaedic Research and Education Foundation to support the work of Dr. Brian Feeley.
 Rotator cuff (RC) tears are the most common shoulder injury, affecting up to 50% of the population over 65.
 After injury and repair, changes in the muscle can influence clinical outcomes.
 Dr. Feeley is working with a newly discovered muscle stem cell population to investigate new treatment options and improve clinical outcomes for these debilitating injuries.

 Dr. Geoffrey Baer – University of Wisconsin

-The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation (OREF) to support the work of Dr. Geoffrey Baer at the University of Wisconsin, Madison.
+The National Stem Cell Foundation partnered with the Orthopaedic Research and Education Foundation (OREF) to support the work of Dr. Geoffrey Baer at the University of Wisconsin, Madison.
 Ligament and tendon injuries are extremely common clinical problems that often result in scar formation and incomplete recovery.
 Dr. Baer and his team are working with mesenchymal stem cells (MSC’s) and gene delivery strategies to develop novel therapies for better clinical outcomes.

 Dr. Jeffrey Spang and Dr. Elizabeth Loboa – University of North Carolina at Chapel Hill